-Forequarters - very commonly there are restrictions in the length and lay of the upper arm, reducing the reach.
+Forequarters - very commonly there are restrictions in the length and lay of the upper arm, steep placement of the shoulder blade, reducing the reach.

-Occasionally the whole front assembly is forward placed - steep shoulder, steep upper arm, lack of prosternum, loose elbows - these dogs on the stand often have a high wither placement but are restricted in length of reach and by instability of the elbows.
+Occasionally the whole front assembly is forward placed - steep shoulder, steep upper arm, lack of prosternum, loose elbows - these dogs on the stand often appear to have a high wither placement but are restricted in length of reach and by instability of the elbows.